sejal1011/Azure_Greenhouse_Gas_Emission_Project_Sejal/README.md

-# 🌍 Study on Greenhouse Gas Emission by Countries 🏭
+# 🌍 Azure End to End Data Engineering Project on Greenhouse Gas Emission 🏭

 ## Abstract 📜
 🔍 This repository hosts a comprehensive analysis of greenhouse gas emissions from 15 countries over a decade (2007-2016).
 The goal is to unearth patterns and trends that could shed light on the role these emissions play in climate change and global warming.
 An interactive dashboard using PowerBI is a key feature of this study.